austinhawthorne/nile-readiness-test/README.md

 # Nile Readiness Test with Network Namespace Isolation

-This repository contains scripts for running Nile Readiness Tests while isolating network interfaces using Linux network namespaces.
+Script to test that a network is ready to support a Nile installation.
+The script mimics what a Nile gateway will perform to bring up a Nile service, as well as tests some basic network services.

+Running this script will test:

+- OSPF
+    - Will listen for OSPF Hello packets and configure OSPF on FRR to build a neighbor adjacency and advertise routes for defined subnets (NSB, Sensor, Client).
+    - Will fall back to static if this fails.
+- DNS Reachability
+    - Will try the default DNS servers for Nile.
+    - If that fails, will prompt for a user specified DNS server to use.
+- NTP Reachability
+    - Will run a test to sync with default Nile defined NTP servers
+- DHCP Server Reachability
+    - Will run a synthetic test against a user defined DHCP server, from the defined client subnet
+- RADIUS Reachability
+    - Will run a sythentic test against a user defined RADIUS server.
+- Required Cloud Reachability for Nile Service
+    - Will run a TCP SYN test via NMAP

 This approach allows you to:

-1. Run VNC server on one interface (e.g., end0) in a separate network namespace
+1. Run VNC server on one interface (e.g., end0) in a separate network namespace, the network will still show up when frr is run, so make sure to use unique address space and do not set a default gateway.
+This is intended to be a directly connected interface to a laptop for testing Nile network readiness.
-2. Run FRR tests on another interface (e.g., enxf0a731f41761) in the default namespace
+2. Run FRR tests on another interface (e.g., enxf0a731f41761) in the default namespace, this is a USB ethernet interface

 ## Scripts